austral-electronics/QuantumCM4/README.md

 **Hardware specifications and installation** : [link](https://github.com/austral-electronics/QuantumUltima/tree/main/pdf/Quantum_OEM_02_Brief.pdf)

 # 2. INSTALL AN OS ON YOUR QUATUM CM4
-The Quantum OEM Processor is preinstalled with a Debian OS
+The Quantum OEM Processor is preinstalled with a Debian OS.
+You can reinstall debian from scratch by following this procedure.
 ## 2.1 Get Debian 11.3 Bullyeye Headless PREEMPT-RT image for Quantum CM4
 Download the image here (300MB) :
     https://downloads.raspberrypi.org/raspios_lite_arm64/images/raspios_lite_arm64-2022-04-07/